Sovereign-Labs/sovereign-sdk/module-system/README.md

 ```

 This distinction between native _execution_ and zero-knowledge _re-execution_ is deeply baked into the module system.
 We take the
-philosophy that your business logic should be identical whichever "mode" you're using, so we abstract the differences between
+philosophy that your business logic should be identical no matter which "mode" you're using, so we abstract the differences between
 the zk and native modes behind a few traits.

 ### Using traits to Customize Your Behavior for Different Modes